 METHODOLOGY

 We apply a multiple case-study approach to generate theory from empirical data (Eisenhardt and Graebner, 2007; Glaser and Strauss, 1967; Yin, 1989).
-The inductive methodology is apt in this context as it provides a deep immersion into the focal phenomenon with an openness to rich data (e.g. texts, observations).
+The inductive methodology is a good fit in this context as it provides a deep immersion into the focal phenomenon with an openness to rich data (e.g. texts, observations).
 Furthermore, by applying an inductive approach, we can better understand the mechanisms behind the complexity of the success and failure cases of ventilator projects, which is important but poorly understood and overlooked.

 During the pandemic, firms collaborated through open innovation with a common goal – to produce ventilators (Corsini et al., 2021; Netland, 2020).
 Ventilators were breathing devices which aided in the breathing of patients affected by Covid-19.
 During the onset of the pandemic, there was a lack of ventilators globally.
 This context can be linked to "Grand Challenges", defined as highly significant yet potentially solvable problems (Eisenhardt et al., 2016).
 Based on Eisenhardt et al. (2016), applying inductive methods is beneficial to advance current grand challenges knowledge as there is a limited theory on the issues without a clear answer.
 Hence, we apply a multiple case study approach to investigate the mechanisms behind the success and failure cases.
 Our multiple case study approach adds to the ability of replication logic leading to a more parsimonious theory than using single cases (Miles and Huberman, 1994; Yin, 1994).
 We can identify the relationships between the various roles salient across the open innovation projects as well as the outcomes which follow.